betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 [Hack-a-thons](https://www.mabl.com/blog/hosting-our-first-hackathon-during-covid-19-quarantine-2020)
 typically involve many individuals and teams coming together in the same venue to collaborate and develop software.
-There is a need for a virtual event that is comprised of *all* participants as well as smaller virtual meeting rooms for individual teams.
+There is a need for a virtual event that consists of *all* participants as well as smaller virtual meeting rooms for individual teams.
 Depending on size, a breakout room feature may work for the individual teams.
 If all participants are part of some larger organization through which they all have access to an *enterprise* level product, then each team's virtual